Details

 The story started simply with the police receiving a report of a rape case happening between a CEO of multinational company and his subordinate.
 The CEO suavely said it’s mutual relationship, while the lady just seemed shock and unable to affirm anything.

 What’s interesting is the approach and direction the Imperfect Victim took to unravel this case through the perspective of Lin Kan, who is the defence lawyer of the CEO, Mr. Cheng.
 It took a very very long time to figure Lin Kan’s true stance.
 On one hand, we know she will competently, and perhaps, flawlessly defend her client’s case as a professional lawyer.
 On the other hand, we remain unsure and intrigued on her next steps as it seems like she empathised, more than any other, with Zhao Xun as a woman herself.
 I appreciated the dynamics between Lin Kan and Zhao Xun.
 The kind words and silent understanding that Lin Kan offered when dealing with Zhao Xun.
-It might not too idealistic, I loved how the former was able to do it in ways that protected both her professional integrity and the latter, despite being the opposing parties.
+It might be too idealistic, I loved how the former was able to do it in ways that protected both her professional integrity and the latter, despite being the opposing parties.

 What really caught my surprise was that I enjoyed how the show patiently and tactfully showed the psychological journey of Zhao Xun go through, as the imperfect victim in this case, from silence to speaking out, from self shaming to facing it, from stepping up to doubting to giving up to accepting herself.